 When and where is packet pick-up?

-Packet Pick-Up will be on Friday, May 6 from 4-7 PM in Race Village located at Kollen Park (240 Kollen Park Dr).
-Packet Pick-Up will also be available on race day morning at Kollen Park beginning at 7 AM.
+Packet Pick-Up is on Friday, May 5 from 4-7 PM in Race Village located at Kollen Park (240 Kollen Park Dr).
+Packet Pick-Up is available on race day morning at Kollen Park beginning at 7 AM.
 See Packet Pick Up for more details.

 If I can’t make it to Packet Pick-Up on Friday night, may I pick up by bib earlier?
 May I have my bib mailed to me?